codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-actions.rst

 - **Download CSV** - Click this button to download a CSV file with student grade data for the assignment.
 For more information on the data included, see :ref:`Assignment Data <export-assignment>`.

-- **Reset** - Click this button to clear all student work.
-This option is used when you have updated an assignment in your course and you need to reset it so all student assignments are updated with the new assignment.
-You can reset assignments using the **Action > Reset** button, or the menu in the assignment:
+- **Reset** - You can reset assignments using the **Reset** button in the Progress tab.
+This will erase all student work and progress for the entire class.
+To reset an assignment for a single student without affecting others, use the three-dot menu next to their name.

 .. image:: /img/resetunit.png
-   :alt: Action > Reset
+   :alt: Progress tab > Reset

 .. image:: /img/reset-student.png
    :alt: Reset Assignment